Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Conclusion and outlook

 From these examples, it is clear that there are many applications of SWQG\pl~and much work to be done.
 The results in this paper serve as the bare minimum showcase of its ability to capture phenomena of interest of one fundamental model of GFD, the shallow water model.

-\backsection[Acknowledgements]{We thank Oliver B\"uhler, Guillaume Lapeyre, and Olivier Pauluis for helpful discussions.
+\backsection[Acknowledgements]{We thank Oliver B\"uhler, Guillaume Lapeyre, and Olivier Pauluis for helpful discussions, without implying their endorsement.
 This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.
-We thank Shenglong Wang for his work on configuring Dedalus on the NYU Greene cluster.}
+We thank Shenglong Wang for his work on configuring Dedalus on the NYU Greene cluster.
+We thank three anonymous reviewers for their helpful suggestions. }

 \backsection[Funding]{KSS and RD acknowledge support from NASA contract 80NSSC20K1142.}

 \backsection[Declaration of interests]{The authors report no conflict of interest.}

 \backsection[Data availability statement]{The code that generates the data and figures in this paper is available on GitHub: \url{https://github.com/Empyreal092/SWQGp1_freedecay_BCIjets_Public}.}